 Each issue has a theme and everything in the issue relates to that theme.
 The mood board will explain the theme, give you some ideas of what we’re looking for, show you the color palette, and tell you the proposal due date and when you’ll hear a yes or no.

 PURL‘s focus is on articles that explore the hows and whys, the what ifs, and practical experiments.
 Each issue will also include 4-5 patterns, and each pattern will tie in to at least one article in the issue.
-So while we definitely want to hear your pattern design pitches, you might consider what elements within the design might fit with the theme and an article idea that could go along with it.
-(We’ll help out with this, but if you have ideas, share them with your proposal.)
+So while we definitely want to hear your pattern design pitches, you should consider what elements within the design might fit with the theme and an article idea that could go along with it.
+(We’ll help out with this, but if you have ideas, share them in your proposal.)

 Prior writing experience not necessary